 This book contains two versions of the same program.
-The first version is called Sample Program (SAMPLE.PA) on page 5-17.
+The first version is called Sample Program (SAMPLE.PA) on pages 5-17.

 Sample Program The previously described routines for typing text and numeric translation are combined in the following program example which is similar to the final program of Chapter 3.
 This program performs the same numeric sort; however, the numbers to be placed in order are supplied from the keyboard.
 Any number of elements may be supplied; the end of input is signalled by typing a dollar sign ($).
 The program includes routines to exclude any non-octal digits from input and type a question mark.
 Only positive octal numbers (0-3777) are allowed as input to the program.
 The program is presented in four illustrations.
 The following flowchart diagrams the program.